• Level 3

 We will deliver this training for a group of up to 12 delegates.
 Similarly, for larger groups we can either provide multiple trainers on the same day or run multiple days to get everyone trained.

-This PEG feeding training course aims to familiarise students with the reason and methods of PEG Feeding (Percutaneous Endoscopic Gastrostomy).
+This PEG feeding training course aims to familiarise delegates with the reason and methods of PEG Feeding (Percutaneous Endoscopic Gastrostomy).

 This is a vital course for any staff who comes into contact regularly with service users who utilise a PEG or any other enteral feeding tubes (NG, JEJ, PEJ etc).